-The extraction of colors from images is a well-studied field called color quantization, and most tools on the web use some variation of color quantization algorithm to group colors together.
+The extraction of colors from images is a well-studied field called color quantization, and most tools on the web use some variation these algorithms to group colors together.

-The main problem with these techniques is that they are optimized for preserving the perceptual qualities of the original image, whereas we're more concerned with the final color palette.
-Moreover they present only one set of colors as the most representative, but building a color palette is subjective in nature - there may be many different ways to look at a single image.
+The main problem with this is that these techniques are optimized for preserving the perceptual qualities of the original image, whereas we're more concerned with the final color palette.
+Also they present only one set of colors as the most representative, but building a color palette is subjective in nature - there may be many different ways to look at a single image.

 Human-designed color palettes typically have some high-level structure - a gradient running left to right, similar hues grouped together etc, and have some minimum amount of contrast between each color.
 Automatically created palettes looks more haphazard, with colors distributed according to how they were used in the original image.